Troubleshooting IPsec Traffic¶

 RDP, etc.), MSS clamping for the VPN may be necessary.
 MSS clamping can be

-activated under Firewall Advanced.
+activated under Firewall & NAT.
 A good starting point

 for MSS clamping is